In this article

 To access the SandboxAQ MCP Server through a compatible client, the following must be in place:

-- An active SandboxAQ enterprise account with MCP access enabled.
+- An active SandboxAQ MCP Server tenant, provisioned at https://www.sandboxaq.com/.

-- A supported MCP client: Claude Desktop, Claude.ai (Pro or Enterprise), or any MCP-compatible application.
+- A supported MCP client: Claude Desktop, Claude Desktop UI (Pro or Enterprise), or any MCP-compatible application.

 Using the SandboxAQ MCP Server